-Any AHS, MBA (except 5850), MGT (except 6501), or MOL course.

-or MBA Internship: MBA 8795 MBA Internship
+Any AHS, MBA (except 5850), MGT (except 6501), MHR (except 7830), or MOL course. or MBA Internship: MBA 8795 MBA Internship MHR 6503 "Law, Regulation, and the Workplace" is a recommended elective.

 MBA with a Concentration in Organizational Leadership

 This concentration has two additional program competencies of 1) evaluating the need for using teams with respect to organizational effectiveness and 2) knowledge of theories and principles of change management as it relates to leadership.
 While some course sequencing is necessary, the program is designed to permit students to complete degree requirements at their own pace.